BoThomas/churchtools-extensions/packages/translator-infra/README.md

 Run the following commands from the monorepo root:

-### 1. Initial Infrastructure Setup
+### 1. Infrastructure Setup & Redeployment

-Use this to create your Resource Group, Speech Service, and Web PubSub (including the Function App).
+Use this to create your Resource Group, Speech Service, and Web PubSub (including the Function App), or to redeploy the Function App code to existing resources.

 ```bash
 pnpm run --filter @churchtools-extensions/translator-infra setup